-This article does not discuss:
+This article will not discuss:

 B. Private attributes

-1. Selectors and inheritance
+1. Selector and inheritance

 3. Attribute support

-4. Various other technologies
+4. Other technologies

 5. Important bugs and incompatibility issues

-1. Selectors and inheritance
+1. Selector and inheritance

 A. Sub-selector